How to Make Pickles at Home: A Beginner’s Guide

 Pack the jars: Add vegetables with spices and herbs that suit your taste.

-Pour the brine: Cover everything completely and tap out air bubbles.
+Pour the brine: Cover everything completely and gently tap out air bubbles.

 Seal the jar: Close the lid and let the jar cool on the counter.